infretis/infretis/examples/gromacs/puckering/README.md

 After observing a reactive path, we assume that we have a reasonable set of interfaces and initial paths.
 Open the `restart.toml` file and change the number of `workers` to 4 and the number of `steps` to 1000.
 Fire off the simulation by invoking `infretis` with the `restart.toml` file.
 This may take some time, depending on your hardware.

 # Step 4: Analysis
+## The transition mechanism
+We can say something about the mechanism of the complete $^4\text{C}_1 \rightarrow ^1\text{C}_4$ transition of your molecule if we assume that the barrier is symmetric from the equator to the south-pole (this might be a crude approximation for molecules with low symmetry such as sugars).

 Plot the $\theta$ and $\phi$ values of the trajectories using the `-xy 2 1` option in `plot-order.py`.
 Looking at the reactive trajectories, which of the end state(s) on the equator does your system prefer?

-If you want, you can confirm this by visualizing some of the reactive trajectories.
+You can confirm this by visualizing some of the reactive trajectories.
 The following command removes the solvent, centers your molecule, and reorders the trajectories output from ∞RETIS:

 ```bash
 # replace 'nr' with the path number of some trajectory you want to visualize